Proving Highly-Concurrent Traversals Correct: Overview

 Physical removal of a node with two children is more subtle (see~\Cref{Fi:LO:remove2c}).
 It is performed by replacing the deleted node with its successor, which is obtained from the list.
 Similarly to a rotation, moving the successor up the tree in this way \footnote{In the tree, the successor is the leftmost leaf of the node's right subtree.} can cause concurrent tree traversals searching for the successor to miss it \begin{changebar}(in~\Cref{Fi:LO:remove2c}, \code{s} is unreachable in the tree after modification (a) and before (c))\end{changebar}.
 For this reason, other concurrent BSTs~\cite{Arbel:2014,Bronson:2010,PFL16:CFTree} implement internal node deletion differently.
 The LO tree solves the problem by relying on the underlying list structure for correctness. \begin{changebar} In insertion, \code{chooseParent} returns the location in the tree to which the new node should be linked.
 We omit its code, because (as we shall see in the proof below), the correctness of tree operations stems from the list structure.
 A node's tree location only determines the efficiency of a traversal locating the node. \end{changebar}

 Overall, successful update operations mutate both the tree and list structure, which involves writing to multiple memory locations.
 Concurrent traversals can observe a subset of these writes, effectively observing the data structure in mid-update.
 Reasoning about all possible interleavings of writes and traversal reads is incredibly hard.
 Indeed, we find that the LO tree's original linearizability proof~\cite{Drachsler:2014} is flawed. \footnote{This has been confirmed with Drachsler et al.} The proof claims that an \code{insert}($k$) takes effect when $k$'s node gets pointed to by its predecessor's $\fnext$ pointer.
 However, a \code{contains} searching for $k$ could find it before this update by following $\fprev$ pointers.
-Consequently, the code we present in~\cref{Fi:LO-code} uses a different order of pointer updates than the original code~\cite{Drachsler:2014}.
+Consequently, the code we present in~\cref{Fi:LO-code} uses a different order of pointer updates than the original code~\cite{Drachsler:2014}: in \code{insert}, we \emph{first} make the key reachable by $\fnext$ links, and only then add it to the tree and $\fprev$ links; in \code{delete}, we remove the node \emph{last} from the successors list, after it is unreachable by tree and $\fprev$ links.\footnote{ Earlier versions of the current paper have shown in~\Cref{Fi:LO-code} an incorrect order of insertions in \code{insert}, despite referring to the correct order in the proof in~\Cref{sec:lo-traversal-full}.
+This was pointed out by~\citet{DBLP:journals/pacmpl/0001W023}. }